Ouranosinc/cowbird/docs/usage.rst

 When the application is started, the Swagger API should be available under ``/api`` path.
 This will render the *current* version API and applicable requests.
-Please refer to this documentation to discover all provided API paths and operations supported by `Cowbird` on a *running* instance (that could be older than latest code base).
+Please refer to this documentation to discover all provided API paths and events supported by `Cowbird` on a *running* instance (that could be older than latest code base).
 Alternatively, documentation of *all* versions is available on `ReadTheDocs`_.